 IT: Also, speaking of Arne Duncan, where do you stand on standardized tests?
 Many educators, parents, and students see reliance on such tests as a scourge.
 In your view, does the current emphasis on testing improve or diminish the quality of education?
 Also, do you think that politicians are too involved in shaping education policy?

 D.G.: Yes and Yes.
 I think the emphasis on test scores has hijacked education, forcing teachers to “teach to the test” and distorting the curriculum.
 It cheats kids who get a stunted educational menu a result, and ups the levels of anxiety, which in itself harms their ability to learn.
 And if this is the result of politicians shaping education policy, I think they should leave that policy to educators.

-"When parents consistently practice empathy toward a child — that is, they tune in to the way that child views and feels about her world — they help instill in that child a sense of security and an ability to empathize with others later in life."
+4. I.T.: In an article, "Social Intelligence: The Power of Mindsight," published online in winter 2007-8, you ask the question, "How can we free ourselves from prisons of the past?"
+The answer, in part, you say is, "When parents consistently practice empathy toward a child—that is, they tune in to the way that child views and feels about her world—they help instill in that child a sense of security and an ability to empathize with others later in life."

 I assume the same is true for teachers.
 This seems to me to be an absolutely critical, yet much under-appreciated subject.
 Can you expand a bit on the role of "mindsight" in the classroom?

 D.G.: “Mindsight” is Dr. Daniel Siegel’s term for empathy and self-awareness (which he argues share the same real estate in the brain).
 When students feel seen, understood, and cared about, they like school more.
 In a sense, teachers can play the same emotional role as a good parent, providing students a secure base from which they can explore the world – that is, learn.